 Absolutely.
 Head to your profile, find the subscription tab and click cancel.
 You can also upgrade your membership the same way.

-We have partnered with companies like ProWritingAid, Scrivener, Todoist, and more.
-At the time of this writing a Member could save more than $120 USD if they took advantage of all the discounts.
-That would pay your Elegant+ membership for over a year!
+We have partnered with companies like ProWritingAid, Scrivener, Todoist, The Novel Factory, and more.
+At the time of this writing, a Member could save more than $400 USD if they took advantage of all the discounts.

 We plan on adding more Partners to the list in the future, so the value will only increase.
 If you think your business would be a good match, contact us here.

-Anyone, from anywhere in the world (excluding Quebec, Canada), may enter the contest as long as they are an Elegant+ member and 13 years of age or older.
+New or unpublished authors, from anywhere in the world (excluding Quebec, Canada), may enter the contest as long as they are an Elegant+ member.

 Unfortunately, Quebec has special rules regarding contests which we are not compliant with yet.
 We are working on it and will be opening future contests to residents of Quebec.